jdersch/PERQemu/PERQemu/Readme-source.txt

     support is toggled by the "SIXTEEN_K" conditional compilation symbol.

-- Memory - 99.9% complete.
+- Memory - Complete.
 The default memory board provides 1MB (.5MW) of RAM.
   You can increase this to 2MB (1MW, the maximum supported) by enabling the "TWO_MEG" conditional compilation symbol, which is enabled by default in all release builds.
 The PERQ could run with as little as .5MB (.25MW) but unless